This is how much 'slack' is left in the job market

 Along with its latest monetary policy decision, the Fed released its latest outlook for the unemployment rate, GDP growth, and interest rates.

-“Full employment” is also called NAIRU, or the non-accelerating inflation rate of unemployment, the employment level below which inflation beings to accelerate.
-“Slack” is basically how much room the labour market needs to further improve until it hits this range.
+“Full employment,” is also called NAIRU, or the non-accelerating inflation rate of unemployment, or the employment level below which inflation beings to accelerate.
+“Slack” is basically how much room the labour market needs to further improve until it hit this range.

 Earlier on Thursday, we wrote about how developments in the labour market over the last several months make clear this gap could close faster than markets might expect.